AdaCore/spark2014/testsuite/gnatprove/tests/O512-022__robot_navigation_snd/README.md

 ============

-To statically verify the "algorithm" code for run-time safety you need a GNATProve with the support for formal containers and formal numerics libraries.
+To statically verify the "algorithm" code for run-time safety you need a GNATprove with the support for formal containers and formal numerics libraries.
 For details of the installation process see the formal numerics package [README](http://github.com/ptroja/formal-numerics/) file.

-By default, GNATProve uses its own version of the [Alt-Ergo](http://alt-ergo.lri.fr/) SMT solver.
+By default, GNATprove uses its own version of the [Alt-Ergo](http://alt-ergo.lri.fr/) SMT solver.
 An alternative SMT solver that also gives good results is [Z3](http://z3.codeplex.com/).